 Native to the tropical areas of India, Burma, and Sri Lanka, Cardamom is often found growing in the tropical monsoon forests of the Western Ghat Mountains in the Malabar region of southwest India, which receives about 150 inches of rain per year.
 Cardamom has also been cultivated in other tropical areas around the world, naturalizing in Tanzania, Vietnam, and Central America (Costa Rica and Guatemala).
 To give the cardamom plant similar conditions, plant it in an edible garden with other shade-tolerant herbs, greens, or vegetables, or in a rain garden where it will tolerate wet soil.
 Hardy in USDA Zones 10 through 12, this herbaceous perennial is also good for growing in containers.

 Give cardamom part shade to full shade.
-Avoid planting in direct sun.
-Instead, let it thrive under the shade of tall trees in hot, humid, and consistently moist conditions akin to its native rainforests.
+Avoid planting in direct sun and instead, under very tall trees in tropical conditions akin to its native rainforests.

 Grow in fertile, loam-based potting compost.
 If planting in bright unfiltered light with high humidity, add leaf mold or granulated bark to the soil.
 Because cardamom needs tropical conditions to produce the optimal amount of fruit, it can thrive especially well under glass.

 Mist frequently with rainwater; water regularly but do not overwater.
-Cardamom does best in sites where conditions are stable year-round, without much change to the temperature, rain volume, soil moisture, or natural light exposure.
+Cardamom does best in sites where conditions are stable year-round, without much change to the climate, soil moisture, or natural light exposure.

 Temperature and Humidity

 Flowers and fruits will only grow in tropical conditions, so plant Cardamom where daily temperatures rarely go below 72 degrees Fahrenheit.
 Plant growth will suffer most dramatically if temperatures reach below 50 degrees Fahrenheit.
-In semi-tropical or temperate climates, grow cardamom indoors in a heated greenhouse or a warm shady humid place such as a hot, steamy bathroom.
+In semi-tropical or temperate climates, grow cardamom heated indoor greenhouse or a a hot, steamy bathroom.
 While flowers and fruit will rarely grow indoors, cardamom can make a very attractive houseplant.
-Set the pot on a big saucer of consistently moist pebbles.
+Set the plant on a dish of consistently moist pebbles.
 The houseplant will grow much smaller than it does outdoors, to a humble 2 to 4 feet tall.

 The way to harvest this plant for the Cardamom spice is to hand-pick each seed pod or fruit.
 It can be a lot of work, but if you are especially fond of the spice, it can be well worth the effort.